willafriedman/willafriedman.github.io/README.md

 “Evolution of Cultural Attitudes and Sex of Children in West Africa,” with Jean Boblawende Kabore.

+## Working Papers

 “[Local Economic Conditions and Participation in the Rwandan Genocide](https://hicn.org/wp-content/uploads/2012/06/HiCN-WP-160.pdf)," Households in Conflict Network working paper No 160.

 ## Publications and Forthcoming